 - Agent receives back from listing agent the fully-executed purchase contract; carefully reviews it for completeness, and provides copy to buyer.

-Due Diligence, Contingencies of Sale & Close of Escrow
+Due Diligence, Contingencies of Sale and Close of Escrow

 - Escrow is opened, a fresh preliminary title report is ordered, and buyer’s initial deposit is delivered to the escrow company.

 - Agent provides escrow information and a copy of the accepted contract to the loan agent.